 Wildlife is one of the primary draws of visiting Alaska.
 This state is home to grizzly bears, polar bears, bison, caribou, moose, mountain goats, and more.
 One of the easiest things to spot—seeing as you'll be on a boat for much of the time—are whales.
 If you're lucky, you might spot the resident humpback whales (most prevalent during June and July) feeding along the Inside Passage route.
 Bring your binoculars to get a good look at the fluke (tail) or to see them working cooperatively to bubble feed.

 Ride the White Pass and Yukon Route Railway

-If your cruise ship stops over in Skagway, you'll find an old gold rush boomtown community, complete with shops, bars, restaurants, and wonderful old historical buildings.
-Although you can easily spend the day exploring Skagway, a ride on the White Pass Railway travels up into the mountains and provides magnificent scenic views and a look at the route the gold miners took on their way to the gold fields in the Yukon.
-Some White Pass combination rail and bus excursions include a stop at the Yukon Suspension Bridge for a great photo opportunity.
+If your cruise ship stops over in Skagway, you'll find an old gold rush boomtown community complete with shops, bars, restaurants, and historical buildings.
+Although you can easily spend the entire day exploring Skagway, a ride on the White Pass and Yukon Route Railway is not to be skipped.
+This route travels up into the mountains, providing scenic views and a glimpse into former gold miners' lives.
+Some White Pass combination rail and bus excursions include a stop at the Yukon Suspension Bridge, which is another great photo opportunity.

 Misty Fjords National Monument is near Ketchikan, but is only accessible via plane or boat.
-This spectacular area is too far south for glaciers, but visitors get to the the results of these icy giants that were in the area eons ago.
+This spectacular area is too far south for glaciers, but visitors get to see the results of icy giants that were in the area eons ago.

-Fifteen miles south of Ketchikan is Metlakatla, the only native American reservation in Alaska.
-It's a beautiful island and visitors get the opportunity to learn much about the Tsimshian culture and history.
-Like a walking tour of Skagway, a visit to Metlakatla provides some historical perspective of Alaska's past.
+Fifteen miles south of Ketchikan is Metlakatla, the only Native American reservation in Alaska.
+It's a beautiful island and visitors get the opportunity to learn all about the Tsimshian culture and history.
+A side trip to Metlakatla provides tons of historical perspective of Alaska's complex past.